-There were no reinsurance recoveries during the years ended 2005, 2004 and 2003.
-For each of the three years presented above, the change in prior years incurred liabilities primarily relates to favorable development in claims incurred but not reported.
-This is due to strong housing appreciation and favorable economic conditions experienced in Australia during the three-year period.
+There were no reinsurance recoveries during the years ended 2006 and 2005.
+For 2006, the change in prior years incurred liabilities primarily relates to unfavorable development in claims incurred but not reported.
+This is due to the weakening of Australia's property market experienced during the year together with higher interest rates.
+Management considers it appropriate to carry a higher provision for default as at December 2006 compared to December 2005.